formecha-robotics/Examples/README.md

-Examples of code written using ChatGPT
+Examples of code written using ChatGPT and automatically added to ChatGPT